Compare Stump Removal Quotes Now

 Is tree stump removal necessary?

-To be honest not really.
-A lot of homeowners opt to leave the stump where it is and turn it into a garden feature.
+To be honest, not really.
+Many homeowners opt to leave the stump where it is and turn it into a garden feature.

-As you can see from the above prices, keeping your tree stump can save you quite a bit of money, but what exactly can you do with them to jazz up your garden?.
+As you can see from the above prices, keeping your tree stump can save money, but what exactly can you do with them to jazz up your garden?

 If planned correctly, some great uses for a tree stump are: